-A review of records relating to tissues and cells that had been procured, received, processed and stored was undertaken to assess the establishment's traceability systems.
-The review was undertaken on records relating to an allogeneic PBSC donor, an unrelated donor's cells received from an overseas registry, an autologous PBSC donor, a DLI-only donor at the establishment and DLI procured at another HTA-licensed establishment, an autologous bone marrow donor and six donors of cells (PBMC) and tissues (tumour tissue) which will be the starting material for ATMP production.
+A review of records relating to tissues and cells that had been procured, received, processed and stored, or released for ATMP manufacture was undertaken to assess the establishment's traceability systems.
+The review was undertaken on records relating to an autologous PBSC donor, an allogeneic PBSC donor and allogeneic bone marrow cells received via a donor registry.
+In addition, the records relating to two autologous PBMC donors, the cells from which were the starting material for ATMP production, were reviewed.

-Records reviewed during this audit included: donor consent, dates of serological testing and the results, donor selection results, details of procurement, details of processing, environmental monitoring, operator training, equipment maintenance, cryopreservation, post-processing sterility, materials coming into contact with tissues and cells and temperature monitoring.
+Records reviewed during this audit included: donor consent, dates of serological testing and the results, details of procurement, details of cell receipt, details of processing, environmental monitoring, operator training, equipment maintenance, cryopreservation, materials coming into contact with tissues and cells, and temperature monitoring.